gocd/docs.go.cd/content/configuration/secrets_management.md

     !["Plugin Configuration for Package"][9]

+  - Any configuration field for Cluster Profile

+    !["Plugin Configuration for Cluster Profile"][10]

+  - Any configuration field for Elastic Agent Profile

+    !["Plugin Configuration for Elastic Agent Profile"][11]

 Secret Params defined anywhere else other than the above would be ignored and treated as a string.

 **Secret Param resolution**